 Sleeping under the stars

 I found a really nice way of making glow-in-the-dark constellations on this website.
 Unlike the typical ceiling constellations, this woman takes it a step further and uses hangers to make constellations.
-It looks really fun and is very easy to follow her instructs.
+It looks really fun and it’s very easy to follow her instructs.

 Over at Handmade Charlotte, she went through painstaking effort to create a truly hands-on crafty kids activity.
 Making constellations possible with the ease of switching off a light switch is a brilliant and quick way to study the stars and refresh the memory.